Community-Led Plan toolkit

 - Email CLP@scambs.gov.uk for further help on anything in this section.

-- Gather existing facts and information about your local area to begin thinking about how you will achieve your plan
+- Gather existing facts and information about your local area to begin thinking about how you will achieve your plan.
+A good place to obtain local data is at Cambridgeshire Insight

 - Think about the different things that contribute to the wellbeing and sustainability of your community.
 In other words, what makes your local community a place where people want to live, prosper and be happy, both now and in the future.
 A questionnaire is always a good way to do this although there are other methods such as interviews, focus groups and webinars.
-We have developed a bank of questions you might want to use, which will be posted shortly
+We have developed a bank of questions you might want to use, please contact us at CLP@scambs.gov.uk if you would like to receive this.

 - A sustainable community needs to have the right balance of economy, social interaction and environmental considerations.
 These points provide some elements you may wish to include in your consultation process and where information is available on our website links have been provided: